datatorch/documentation/docs/agents/README.md

 DataTorch offers a powerful execution environment runner for setting up pipelines and automating your machine learning lifecycle.

-Agents are used to execute custom tasks called Flows.
-Flows are custom automated processes that you can set up in your projects to build, test, package, release, or deploy any code or machine learning model.
+Agents are used to execute custom tasks called pipelines.
+Pipelines are custom automated processes that you can set up in your projects to build, test, package, release, or deploy any code or machine learning model.
 They are made up of individual tasks, called actions, and combine together to create jobs.

 With Agents you can build custom end-to-end machine learning pipelines directly in your projects.